nicogreeco/daily_notes/README.md

 3. Open `android_main.py` or `android_web.py` in Pydroid 3
 4. Install required packages through Pydroid's PIP menu
 5. Configure API keys and paths in the config file
+6. Use Folder Sync or similar apps to sync your Obsidian vault.

 ## 🔧 Configuration